AS in Paralegal Studies

 The Associate of Science in Paralegal Studies is designed for the student entering college for the first time or entering with fewer than 60 academic credits.

 Prospective AS students with 30 or more transferable credits from other colleges must have a minimum GPA of 2.0.
-Official transcripts from all previously attended colleges must be sent directly to the Admission Office.
+Additionally, official transcripts from all previously attended colleges must be sent directly to the Admission Office.

-Prospective AS students with fewer than 30 transferable credits from other colleges will be considered for admission based upon their transferable credits from other colleges with a minimum GPA of 2.0, high school transcripts or GED scores and their professional work experience and/or desire to pursue paralegal education.
+Prospective AS students with fewer than 30 transferable credits from other colleges will be considered for admission based upon:

 How to Apply for Admission